A massive yet gentle great white shark was recently spotted swimming off the coast of Oahu, Hawaii by a group of divers.

 The shark, who is believed to be 50 years old and pregnant, might be the same one researchers tagged about 20 years ago and called “Deep Blue,” BBC reported.

 Shark sightings in Hawaii are quite rare due to the warmer water, experts say.
 “Deep Blue” was last spotted swimming around Guadalupe Island off Mexico.
+If you want other weird shark-related sightings, you might want to check out articles like Jimmy John Shark.

 Despite being labeled as a predator of the sea, great white sharks are safe to swim near when they are pregnant, Ramsey said.